 However, in a non-transactional website, there are many challenges in defining good visitors' behavior.

 The conversions are pretty straightforward since you can directly link revenues or the number of items sold to web metrics to make actionable decisions.
 However, in a non-transactional website, there are many challenges in defining good visitor behavior.

 When website owners are looking for methods to demonstrate value from their online marketing investments, it is important to be clear about the objectives.
 Non-transactional Web sites are generally harder to measure.

 The debates on developing new metrics and strategies for measuring concepts like engagement and user behaviors are a huge challenge in the web analytics world.

-That is why you need a clear website objective that allows you to build context so each web metrics are meaningful, and actionable.
+That is why you need a clear website objective that allows you to build context, so each web metrics is meaningful and actionable.

-In transactional websites, website owners can clearly measure the ROI based on profits, costs per visitors, target earnings, etc. In non-transactional sites, defining meaning between the KPI (key performance indicators) to website objectives is the key to the success of web analytics.
+In non-transactional sites, defining the meaning between the KPI (key performance indicators) and website objectives is key to success in web analytics.

 Once you have mapped out your customer journey through your website, you could start planning the measurement or tracking points to capture the key metrics.